eric-with-a-c/resolve-otio/README.md

 # resolve-otio
-An OpenTimelineIO plugin for DaVinci Resolve Studio
+An OpenTimelineIO plugin for DaVinci Resolve Studio.
+This is a just a simple project used to get familiar with the Python API in Resolve.

 Currently only exporting is supported as the Resolve API doesn't have a way of laying out clips on the timeline.